tock/book/src/course/dynamic-apps-and-policies/overview.md

 Traditionally, for an application to be installed on a Tock supported board, one must use `tockloader`, a tool that offers users various ways to interact with the OS.
-Typically, applications are used using `tockloader install` which writes the application to the board and restarts the device.
+Typically, applications are installed using `tockloader install` which writes the application to the board and restarts the device.

 Imagine if your phone restarted each time you had to update an app!

-To allow for a seamless application loading experience, in this tutorial we will add required kernel components and a supporting userspace application that enables Tock to live-update apps, without using `tockloader` or any other external tools, nor requiring a restart.
+To allow for a seamless application loading experience, in this tutorial we will add required kernel components and a supporting userspace application that enables Tock to live-update apps, without using `tockloader`, other external tools, nor requiring a restart.

 Then we will use cryptographic application signing to enforce per-process